lucified/lucify-example-visualization/README.md

-# Empty template project with React, Redux, TypeScript and Webpack
+# An example visualization app built with React, Redux, D3 and TypeScript

-This has been influenced by [create-react-app](https://github.com/facebookincubator/create-react-app) and Lucify's own visualisation projects.
+Example code to be read alongside [TODO]

 ## Development

-Requires Node 6 or greater and `yarn`.
+Requires Node 7 or greater and `yarn`.

 Set up the development environment with:
 ```shell